Michael O. Allen

 Welcome!

-I am a Postdoctoral Fellow at the Weatherhead Center for International Affairs and Department of Government at Harvard University.
-My research interests span international political economy, international institutions, and law, with a focus on the politics of global capitalism and democracy.
-In my current research, I study how the growth of private authority influences domestic legal development and the power of countries to regulate foreign commerce.
+I am an Assistant Professor in the Department of Political Science at Stanford University.
+My research interests span international political economy, international institutions, and law, with a focus on the politics of global capitalism.
+I study how the growth of private authority influences domestic legal development and the power of countries to regulate foreign commerce.
 I also have ongoing research projects in related areas including transnational anti-corruption efforts and global competition law.
-I was previously a Postdoctoral Associate at Yale University and I hold a PhD in Government from Cornell University.
+I hold a PhD in Government from Cornell University and I have previously held postdoctoral positions at Yale University and Harvard University.

 Published Papers